immunefi-team/Web3-Security-Library/Vulnerabilities/README.md

 # Vulnerabilies
 (WIP)

-This is the therory behind the vulnerabilities, if you are interested in learning the real world examples check: [BugFixReviews](../BugFixReviews/README.md).
+This is the therory behind the vulnerabilities, if you are interested in learning the real world examples check: [BugFix Reviews](../BugFixReviews/README.md).

 - [Vulnerabilies](#vulnerabilies)
 - [Logic](#logic)